catuss-a/SnakeGame/README.md

 SnakeGame
 =========

-SnakeGame is developped in C++ and let you choose which graphic library you want to execute SnakeGame with.
+SnakeGame is developped in C++ and let you choose which graphic library you want to use while executing the game :)

 Usage
 ========